-Based upon a careful review of the available stock structure and other information discussed during the development of trials for the RMP Implementation Review for fin whales, the Committee last year (IWC, 2016f) agreed that from a conservation perspective, it was acceptable to try to develop an SLA for this hunt on the assumption that the animals off West Greenland comprised a single population represented by the abundance estimates from that area.
+Based upon a careful review of the available stock structure and other information discussed during the development of trials for the RMP Implementation Review for fin whales, the Committee last year (IWC, 2016h) agreed that from a conservation perspective, it was acceptable to try to develop an SLA for this hunt on the assumption that the animals off West Greenland comprised a single population represented by the abundance estimates from that area.
 In doing so, the Committee recognised that this will make achieving need satisfaction more difficult.

-NEW INFORMATION (INCLUDING THE REPORT OF THE INTERSESSIONAL WORKSHOP, SC/66B/REP03)
+NEW INFORMATION (INCLUDING THE REPORT OF THE INTERSESSIONAL WORKSHOP, SC/66b/Rep03)

-The intersessional workshop held in December 2015 (SC/66b/Rep03) built upon the progress previously made (a trial structure had been finalised and conditioning agreed).
+The intersessional Workshop held in December 2015 (SC/66b/Rep03) built upon the progress previously made (a trial structure had been finalised and conditioning agreed).
 The Workshop received candidate SLAs from two developers.
-Broadly one class of variants (see SC/D15/AWMP/GEN4) involved a growth rate fraction of a lower percentile of an abundance measure, with a protection level, a 'snap-to-need' feature and a trend modifier.
-The other class (see SC/D15/AWMP/GEN5) involved application of a multiplier (a function of the observed trend of the abundance indices and its standard error) to the weighted-average of the abundance estimates and a 'snap-to-need' feature.
+Broadly one class of variants (Witting, 2015) involved a growth rate fraction of a lower percentile of an abundance measure, with a protection level, a 'snap-to-need' feature and a trend modifier.
+The other class (Brandão and Butterworth, 2015) involved application of a multiplier (a function of the observed trend of the abundance indices and its standard error) to the weighted-average of the abundance estimates and a 'snap-to-need' feature.
 The variants were based upon various tunings related to conservation performance and need satisfaction.

-The Workshop agreed that it would evaluate candidate SLAs following a similar approach to that used for the selection of the SLAs for West Greenland humpback and bowhead whales (IWC, 2015c; 2016j).
-Attention focussed on three candidates: (1) SLA B (denoted as SLA 7 in SC/D15/AWMP/GEN/5); SLA L1 (denoted as d05g1 in SC/D15/AWMP/GEN/4); and SLA L2 (a modification of SLA d05g1 in SC/D15/AWMP/GEN/4 with parameter r set to 0.0135).
+The Workshop agreed that it would evaluate candidate SLAs following a similar approach to that used for the selection of the SLAs for West Greenland humpback and bowhead whales (IWC, 2015b; 2016l).
+Attention focussed on three candidates: (1) SLA B (denoted as SLA 7 in Brandão and Butterworth (2015); SLA L1 (denoted as d05g1 in Witting (2015); and SLA L2 (a modification of SLA d05g1 in Witting (2015) with parameter r set to 0.0135).